ecemgo/frontend-mentor-challenges/3-column-preview-card/README.md

 ### Useful resources

-- [Tailwind CSS](https://tailwindcss.com/docs/installation) - The documentation of Tailwind CSS was used to give the features to the template.
+- [Tailwind CSS Documentation](https://tailwindcss.com/docs/installation) - The documentation of Tailwind CSS was used to give the features to the template.

 ## Author